Strap-on dildo: Strapless

 A recent design is a strapless strap-on, designed to be held in a vagina or anus with an egg-shaped bulb and thus not to require the use of a harness.
 This differs from a double dildo where both ends are phallic and a harness is required.
 The Feeldoe is a strapless dildo which was patented by Melissa Mia Kain in 1997.
 Advantages of this design are that it can be used spontaneously, that it provides deep internal thrusting to both partners, and that the lack of harness makes it more comfortable.
+Strapless strap-ons may also incorporate adjustable vibration mechanisms to provide different intensity levels, with Lovense among the companies producing such models.
 Disadvantages are that the eggs do not prevent rotation or droop, leading to a reduced amount of control unless a harness is employed anyway; a requirement for strong muscles; and the practice needed to become familiar with its use.
 Many strapless strap-ons can also be used with a harness when partners want to increase control.
 Not all harnesses are suitable for strapless strap-ons.
 It is highly recommended that you use a strap-on with very adjustable O-ring or a two-hole harness.
-A thin pantyhose can also be used with great success to hold the strapless strap-ons.